Security-Onion-Solutions/securityonion-docs/alerts.rst

 Security Onion generates a lot of valuable information for you the second you plug it into a TAP or SPAN port.
-Between Zeek logs, alert data from Snort/Suricata, and full packet capture from Stenographer, you have, in a very short amount of time, enough information to begin making identifying areas of interest and making positive changes to your security stance.
+Between Zeek logs, alert data from Suricata, and full packet capture from Stenographer, you have, in a very short amount of time, enough information to begin making identifying areas of interest and making positive changes to your security stance.